 Jerusalino “Jerry” Villamor Araos (1944-2012) was a self-taught sculptor, who originally studied English at the University of the East before he pursued a life of activism and art.
 In the 1960s, Araos went into the mountain to join the communist New People’s Army (NPA), in their war against the dictatorship of Pres.
 Ferdinand Marcos.
 He was later captured and tortured, which became the theme of his first exhibit “Bartonilna” (Jail), in 1980.
 Since then, Araos has been known to create sensuous abstract sculptures of people as well as sculptural furniture using old wooden from demolished houses and dead trees.
 Araos has also made a name for himself as a landscape artist, and he has represented the Philippines in many international exhibitions.

 All over the university, there are many places to eat, shop, and even have a drink (even if it is illegal).
 One of those places is the University Shopping Center, which is a collection of photocopying shops, food stalls, a barber shop, a beauty parlor, a school supplies store, fashion and knick-knack stores, a laboratory supplies store, optical supplies stores, and even a pet shop.
 In 1949, the Shopping Center started as a row of bamboo and wood food stalls, as well as a few other services.
 By the 1970s, the long narrow concrete building was erected, and more shops were added.
 Soon many stalls were offering photocopying services, which was very important to the university’s academic community, where one can have whole books photocopied and bound.
 Sadly, all these services have ended with a fire that gutter the Shopping Center in March 2018.

-One of the most famous stalls in the University Shopping Center is Rodic’s Diner, which is known for its tapsilog (a fried beef dish), which has been featured in many newspapers and magazines over the years, with a few television features added for good measure.
+One of the most famous stalls in the University Shopping Center is Rodic’s Diner, which is known for its tapsilog (a fried beef dish); which has been featured in many newspapers and magazines over the years, with a few television features added for good measure.
 On its walls are some of the printed articles about Rodic’s and its owner/founder Pacita Tecson, including Larry Alcala’s weekly cartoon “A Slice of Life”, featuring the U.P. in the 1950s.
 Last 2011, my wife and I joined in the celebrations of Rodic’s 60 years in service, being one of the first and original stalls of the University Shopping Center, in 1949.

 Lauro Zarate Alcala (August 18, 1926 – June 24, 2002), also known as Larry Alcala, graduated from the U.P.
 School of Fine Arts in 1950.
 Although he earned the degree of Bachelor of Fine Arts in Painting, Alcala pursued a career in commercial design and cartooning.
 He soon became famous for his comedic comic characters such as “Mang Ambo “ (1963), “Kalabog en Bosyo” (1947) and “Siopawman”.
 However, what launched him to the national consciousness was his weekly page “Slice of Life”, in the Manila Bulletin Weekend Magazine.
 He zealously campaigned to develop the illustration and commercial design courses in the University of the Philippines, which would lead to the founding of the Visual Communication Department of the UP College of Fine Arts, where he taught from 1951 to1981.
 In 1991, Alcala pushed for the creation of a group of young children’s book illustrators, which would become the Ang Ilustrador ng Kabataan (Ang INK).
 In 1997, the Philippine Board on Books for Young People (PBBY) bestowed to Alcala the title Dean of Filipino Cartoonists, a title previously given to his teacher Irineo L. Miranda (1896-1964).
 In 2019, Alcala was posthumously honored as a National Artist.

 Behind the University Shopping Center are several buildings, of which mostly deal with the financial needs of the U.P. populace.
 Connecting to the east wing of the Shopping Center is the U.P.
 Cashier’s Office, with the Philippine National Bank (PNB) and Land Bank of the Philippines branches at the ground floor.
 Further behind the Shopping Center is expansive U.P.
 Balay Atleta (Athlete’s Home), which used to be the residence of the Spanish Professor Martin Gregorio since 1971.
 Renovated and reopened in 2013, the Balay Atleta is the residence for the female athletes of the university.